APC524-F2023/Endpoint-conditioned-Markov-continuous-chains-on-a-finite-state-space/README.md

 ```

 ## Contribution
-Jiayu Li is responsible for the implementation and testing of uniformsampling method, setup of CI, packaging, and documentation (including the nox session), and demonstration of uniformsampling in molecular evolution.
+Jiayu Li is responsible for the implementation and testing of uniformsampling method, setup of CI, packaging, and documentation, and demonstration of uniformsampling in molecular evolution.
              Chenxiao Tian is responsible for adjusting the CI testing